doughodson/OpenEaaglesExamples/Readme.txt

    testTables        -- Collection of Table tests programs

+   testRecordData    -- Variation of 'mainy1' that has a DataRecorder attached and
+                        records a data file that can be read by 'testRecordRead'.

    testRecorderRead  -- Reads and prints recorder data streams or binary files.
-                     -- Can be used with 'mainy1' or 'testRecorderWrite'.
+                     -- Can be used with 'testRecordData' or 'testRecorderWrite'.

    testRecorderWrite -- Write test data recorder files.